Ian8VT/Ian8VT.github.io/qgis/lab_2/aa_burlington_lab.md

 Return to [Main Index Page](../../index.md).

-## Analysis of Rent in Burlington, VT
+## Analysis of Rent Prices in the Greater Burlington, VT Urban Area

 In this lab, I used a [model](/qgis/lab_1/model_final.png) that I previously developed which calculates the distance and direction of census tracts from a chosen point.
 For a narration of the model's workflow and functions, check out this previous [page](../lab_1/aa_chicago_lab.md).

-With this model, I made a distance plot and direction plot of Burlington, VT rent prices.
+With this model, I made a distance plot and direction plot of Burlington, VT urban area rent prices.
 The distance plot displays how median monthly rent prices change at different distances from the city center and the direction plot displays monthly rental prices in terms of the direction that the region is from the city center.
 The purpose of this is to determine if there are any spatial trends, either with direction or distance from the city center, which affect rental prices in the city.

 ### Data Sources